Breckin Meyer

-Breckin Erin Meyer (born May 7, 1974) is an American actor, musician, writer and producer, known for his roles in films such as Clueless (1995), Road Trip (2000), Rat Race (2001), and Garfield: The Movie (2004), he's also known for providing voices for the television series Robot Chicken (2005–present) and for voicing Joseph Gribble in King of the Hill (2000–2010).
-He portrayed lawyer Jared Franklin in Franklin & Bash (2011–2014).
+Breckin Meyer (born May 7, 1974) is an American actor and podcaster.
+He is best known for his work on the Adult Swim animated sketch series Robot Chicken, which has earned him two Annie Awards and five Primetime Emmy Award nominations.

+Meyer gained traction with main roles on the ABC sitcom The Jackie Thomas Show (1992–1993) and the NBC sitcom The Home Court (1995–1996), alongside supporting roles in the films Freddy's Dead: The Final Nightmare (1991), Clueless (1995), and The Craft (1996).
+He had his breakout with the lead role in the sex comedy film Road Trip (2000).
+Meyer followed this with starring roles in the films Rat Race (2001), Kate & Leopold (2001), and Pinocchio (2002).
+He received further recognition for his role as Jon Arbuckle in Garfield: The Movie (2004) and Garfield: A Tail of Two Kitties (2006).
+Meyer has also had starring roles in the films Herbie: Fully Loaded (2005), Ghosts of Girlfriends Past (2009), Changeland (2019), and Unpregnant (2020).

+Meyer had lead roles as Tom Wagner on the ABC sitcom Married to the Kellys (2003–2004) and Jared Franklin on the TNT legal comedy-drama series Franklin & Bash (2011–2014), as well as a main role on the ABC series The Fix (2019).
+He created the TBS sitcom Men at Work (2012–2014).
+Meyer had a main voice role as pubescent Joseph Gribble on the Fox animated sitcom King of the Hill (2000–2010).

 Early life

-Meyer was born in Minneapolis, Minnesota, to Dorothy Ann (née Vial), a travel agent and former microbiologist, and Christopher William Meyer, a management consultant.
+Breckin Meyer was born on May 7, 1974, in Minneapolis, Minnesota, to Dorothy Ann (née Vial), a travel agent and former microbiologist, and Christopher William Meyer, a management consultant.
 He has lived in California, Texas, West Virginia, and New Jersey.
 He has an older brother, Frank, and a younger brother, Adam.
 Meyer attended elementary school with Drew Barrymore (and was apparently her first kiss) and also attended Beverly Hills High School.
 Through his elementary school, he came into contact with Barrymore's agent, who signed Meyer.
 As a little boy, he was mostly seen in television advertisements, and also appeared as a child participant in the game show Child's Play.
-He also slept in a closed coffin for several years in high school.
+He also claims to have slept in a closed coffin for several years in high school.